Koha-Community/kohadocs/source/patrons.rst

 .. _charging-fines/fees-label:

-Charging Fines/Fees
+Charging fines/fees
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most fees and fines will be charged automatically if the :ref:`fines cron job <fines-label>` is running:

--  Fines will be charged based on your :ref:`Circulation & Fines Rules <circulation-and-fine-rules-label>`
+-  Fines will be charged based on your :ref:`Circulation & fines rules <circulation-and-fine-rules-label>`

--  Hold fees will be charged based on the rules you set in the :ref:`Patron Types & Categories <patron-categories-label>` administration area
+-  Hold fees will be charged based on the rules you set in the :ref:`Patron types & categories <patron-categories-label>` administration area

--  Rental fees will be charged based on the settings in your :ref:`Item Types <item-types-label>` administration area
+-  Rental fees will be charged based on the settings in your :ref:`Item iypes <item-types-label>` administration area

 -  Marking an item 'Lost' via the cataloging module will automatically charge the patron the replacement cost for that item

 .. _pay/reverse-fines-label:

-Pay/Reverse Fines
+Pay/reverse fines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each line item can be paid in full (or written off) using the 'Pay Fines' tab.
+Each line item can be paid in full (or written off) using the 'Pay fines' tab.

 |image451|